openshift/sriov-network-operator/README.md

   resourceName: intelnics
 ```

-In this example, user selected the nice from vendor '8086' which is intel, device module is '1583' which is XL710 for 40GbE, on nodes labeled with 'network-sriov.capable' equals 'true'.
+In this example, user selected the nic from vendor '8086' which is intel, device module is '1583' which is XL710 for 40GbE, on nodes labeled with 'network-sriov.capable' equals 'true'.
 Then for those PFs, create 4 VFs each, set mtu to 1500 and the load the vfio-pci driver to those virtual functions.

+In a virtual deployment:
+- The mtu of the PF is set by the underlying virtualization platform and cannot be changed by the sriov-network-operator.
+- The numVfs parameter has no effect as there is always 1 VF
+- The deviceType field depends upon whether the underlying device/driver is [native-bifurcating or non-bifurcating](https://doc.dpdk.org/guides/howto/flow_bifurcation.html) For example, the supported Mellanox devices support native-bifurcating drivers and therefore deviceType should be netdevice (default).
+The support Intel devices are non-bifurcating and should be set to vfio-pci.

 ## Components and design